Naval artillery: Age of Sail

-The anti-ship broadside
+The broadside

-Gun ports cut in the hull of ships were introduced as early as 1501 in France, as early as 1496 in some Mediterranean navies, and in 1490 in Portugal, about a decade before the famous Tudor era ship Mary Rose was launched in 1511.
+Gunports cut in the hull of ships were introduced as early as 1501, about a decade before the famous Tudor era ship, the Mary Rose, was built.
 This made broadsides, coordinated volleys from all the guns on one side of a ship, possible for the first time in history, at least in theory.

-Ships such as Mary Rose carried a mixture of cannon of different types and sizes, many designed for land use, and using incompatible ammunition at different ranges and rates of fire.
+Ships such as Mary Rose carried a mixture of cannon of different types and sizes, many designed for land use, and using incompatible ammunition at different ranges and rate of fire.
 Mary Rose, like other ships of the time, was built during a period of rapid development of heavy artillery, and her armament was a mix of old designs and innovations.
 The heavy armament was a mix of older-type wrought iron and cast bronze guns, which differed considerably in size, range and design.
-The large iron guns were made up of staves or bars welded into cylinders and then reinforced by shrinking iron hoops and breech loaded, from the back, and equipped with simpler gun-carriages made from hollowed-out elm logs with only one pair of wheels, or without wheels entirely.
+The large iron guns were made up of staves or bars welded into cylinders and then reinforced by shrinking iron hoops and breech loaded, and equipped with simpler gun-carriages made from hollowed-out elm logs with only one pair of wheels, or without wheels entirely.
 The bronze guns were cast in one piece and rested on four-wheel carriages which were essentially the same as those used until the 19th century.
 The breech-loaders were cheaper to produce and both easier and faster to reload, but could take less powerful charges than cast bronze guns.
 Generally, the bronze guns used cast iron shot and were more suited to penetrate hull sides while the iron guns used stone shot that would shatter on impact and leave large, jagged holes, but both could also fire a variety of ammunition intended to destroy rigging and light structure or injure enemy personnel.